-From the end of the temporary Covid-adjusted right to rent checks to upcoming changes to the carbon monoxide and smoke alarm rules, landlords are going to need letting agents' guidance more than ever in 2022 when it comes to compliance.
+From Making Tax Digital to changes for short-term lets, landlords are going to need letting agents' guidance more than ever in 2023 when it comes to compliance.

 Second homeowners that currently benefit from business rate relief on their second property will need to rent it out for a minimum of 70 days per year to continue to access the relief, rather than paying council tax, from April 2023.

 The property will also have to be "available to rent" for a minimum of 140 days per year.
-Read our guide for more details.
+You can read our guide for more details.

 1 April 2023: First payments start to be due for Economic Crime (Anti-Money Laundering) Levy (UK)

 The Economic Crime (Anti-Money Laundering) Levy will apply to businesses that are regulated for anti-money laundering (AML), including estate and letting agencies.